One of the questions that I receive all the time is how exactly do I find the best stocks that I want to sell put options on?

 So this actually looks fairly interesting.

-I want to make sure that I’m not trading into earnings, and we have 39 days until earnings, so I’m flagging this as a possibility.
+I want to make sure that I’m not trading into earnings, and at the time of this writing, we have 39 days until earnings, so I’m flagging this as a possibility.

 Here’s Boeing.
 Boeing is a good one.